YahyaAburayyan/top-fine/README.md

 # TopFine Website 🧻

-A modern, responsive web application for TopFine - a Palestinian brand specializing in toilet and fine papers.
+A modern, responsive Arabic and English web application for TopFine - a Palestinian brand specializing in toilet and fine papers.
 This project was developed as a client website to establish and document the brand's digital presence.

 ## 🚀 Live Demo
 **Website is live and deployed at:** [www.topfine.shop](https://www.topfine.shop)